Frequently Asked Questions (FAQs)

 Monday through Friday, 8:00 a.m. to 10 p.m. daily.

-1. Complete the online form at: https://sanjoaquinrtd.com/customer-comment/ OR
+- Online by completing the form at: https://sanjoaquinrtd.com/customer-comment/ OR

 Visit the DTC Customer Service Center and speak with a live representative or call Customer Service at (209) 943-1111, option 1, to inquiry about your lost article.